 Supporting the mental health of your people has never been more important.
-Mental ill health issues are the number one reason for employees taking time off sick so it’s crucial that your mental health policies and procedures are fit for purpose and you know how to manage mental ill health issues in the workplace.
+Mental ill health issues are the number one reason for employees taking time off sick so it’s crucial that your mental health policies and procedures are fit for purpose and you know how to manage mental health issues in the workplace.

 How we can help manage mental ill health in the workplace